sokolovdp/leaderboard_grpc/README.md

-# Demo Leaderboard project of API based on gRPC Python framework with Rest API as a gateway.
+# Demo Leaderboard project based on gRPC Python framework with Rest API as a gateway.
 gRPC server implements a leaderboard API for games.
 Server communicates with gRPC client.
 The client communicates with the server only via ​gRPC, but it is also receive and sends player scores and ranking information via traditional Rest API.

 ## Functionality